gallalaltam/hello-world/README.md

 # hello-world
-Hi, my names's jay i know nothing about coding but deticated to lear how.
+Hi, my names's jay i know nothing about coding but i am deticated to learn how.